 Camp for Champs is a special camp for children with epilepsy.
-Held on four consecutive Mondays (july 21, 28 and August 4 and 11), are three-hour sessions, from 9:30 AM until 12:30 PM, offer therapeutic horseback riding, farm activities, water play and crafts to children with epilepsy from 4 to 12 years of age.
+Held on June 22,23,24 and 25 from 9:00am-noon, offer therapeutic horseback riding, farm activities, water play and crafts to children with epilepsy from 4 to 12 years of age.

 The Epilepsy Foundation provides sponsorships for ten children to participate in Camp for Champs.
 Parents are asked to contribute $50.00 per child toward program expenses.
 Some scholarships are available for those who cannot contribute this fee.
 Camper selection is based upon receipt of completed applications.
 Transportation to and from Rail Fence Farm is the responsibility of the camper’s parents.